 LaTeX's usual rules for treating multiple spaces as a single space and

-ignoring spaces after a command name apply to msg
+ignoring spaces after a command name apply to msg.
+A

 typeface is also called a "font".